jlesage/docker-crashplan-enterprise/README.md

 For more details, see the CrashPlan's [Linux real-time file watching errors] article.

-[Linux real-time file watching errors]: https://support.code42.com/CrashPlan/6/Troubleshooting/Linux_real-time_file_watching_errors
+[Linux real-time file watching errors]: https://support.code42.com/hc/en-us/articles/14827708807959-Linux-real-time-file-watching-errors

 #### Synology

-On Synology NAS, the instuctions provided by the article mentioned in the previous section apply, except that the inotify's max watch limit must be set in `/etc.defaults/sysctl.conf` (instead of `/etc/sysctl.conf`) to make the setting permanent.
+On Synology NAS, the instructions provided by the article mentioned in the previous section apply, except that the inotify's max watch limit must be set in `/etc.defaults/sysctl.conf` (instead of `/etc/sysctl.conf`) to make the setting permanent.